Murray's Plum:

 Health Benefits of Plums

 Rich in antioxidants: Plums contain anthocyanins, Quercetin, and chlorogenic acid, which help neutralize free Radicals and reduce inflammation.
-Support digestion: High in fiber and sorbitol, plums aid in relieving constipation gut heath.
-Immunity: With vitamins C, Vitamin A, and potassium, plums help strengthen the immune system support cardiovascular health.
-Regulates blood sugar: Despite their sweetness plum have a low glycemic index and may help stabilize blood sugar levels.
+Support digestion: High in fiber and sorbitol, plums aid in relieving constipation and gut health.
+Immunity: With vitamins C, Vitamin A, and potassium, plums help strengthen the immune system and support cardiovascular health.
+Regulates blood sugar: Despite their sweetness, plum have a low glycemic index and may help stabilize blood sugar levels.

 • Plums and Breast Cancer Prevention